Entitlements for employees under the Cleaning Award

 Hours of work and rostering

-Employees under the Cleaning Award need to be given a minimum amount of hours each shift.
+Employees under the Cleaning Award need to be given a minimum number of hours each shift.

 For part-time and casual employees, this amount changes based on the size of the area they need to clean.
-Even if the employee can finish the job early, they still have to be paid the minimum hours based on the size of the cleaning area.
+Even if the employee can finish the job early, they still must be paid the minimum hours based on the size of the cleaning area.

-For more information on when hours can be worked and how many hours need to be provided, see Hours of work.
+For more information on when hours can be worked and how many hours need to be provided, visit Hours of work.

 Example: Can't be paid per job

 Jen works as a casual employee for a contract cleaning business.
-Jen’s supervisor asks her to clean a new office and that her payment will be $50 for cleaning it.
+Jen’s supervisor asks her to clean a new office and tells her that she will be paid $50 for cleaning it.
 This work is to be done during normal business hours.

-Jen doesn’t know how long it will take her to clean this new office so asks her supervisor the floor size.
-Her supervisor tells her the total cleaning area is 4000 square metres.
+Jen doesn’t know how long it will take for her to clean this new office.
+She asks her supervisor the floor size and is told it is 4000 square metres.

 Jen knows that for this size area she should be paid for at least 3 hours work.

-Jen is covered by the Cleaning Award.
-As a Level 1 employee under the Cleaning Award, Jen is entitled to a minimum rate of $31.21 per hour.
+As a Level 1 employee under the Cleaning Award, Jen is entitled to a minimum rate of $32.31 per hour.
 Therefore, she should receive more than $50.

 Jen shows her supervisor the Cleaning Award and her supervisor agrees that she will be paid for the full 3 hours.